Undergraduate Research Awards (URA)

 URA Proposal Workshop

 First-time applicants and first-time renewal applicants are required to attend a URA workshop.
 These workshops are held 2-3 days prior to the application deadline during fall, winter and spring semesters.

 Anyone who may have questions or is in need of assistance or guidance in formatting their proposal is welcome to attend.
-At this meeting it will be discussed how to write a high-impact URA proposal/renewal to increase your odds of getting funded.
+The meeting will focus on how to write a high-impact URA proposal/renewal.

 You are expected to have a rough draft of your proposal ready before this meeting.
 Bring your proposal with you to the workshop.
-Please refer to the Guidelines document, see the link at the top of each section, to help you write your proposal.
+Please refer to the Guidelines document, see the link at the top of each section below, to help you write your proposal.

 New URA Application